 All funded projects, regardless of location, will have to discuss within their final report and research note (see SRG Applicant Guide, available at the bottom of this page) the potential lessons for policymakers in low-income and sub-Saharan countries.

 We welcome applications to our SRG and PhD calls from researchers all over the world, and encourage applications that propose collaboration between researchers from lower- and higher-income countries.

 In view of the current political situation and the imposition of economic sanctions on various Russian entities by Western governments, we are not currently able to accept proposals for projects that include researchers or members of the research team who are based at Russian institutions.

 Principal investigators applying to SRG calls should currently have a PhD or be enrolled in a PhD programme.
 In exceptional circumstances, we will consider applications submitted by principal investigators who do not fit these criteria, however, they must be able to demonstrate a history of high-quality academic and/or policy-relevant research.
 Although there are no formal qualification requirements for co-investigators, co-investigators on STEG-funded projects usually have a PhD or are enrolled in a PhD programme.
 The knowledge, expertise, and qualifications of the entire research team will be taken into account when evaluating the proposal.

-We welcome submissions from PhD students/candidates to our regular SRG calls.
 For all PhD students acting as principal investigators, we require a letter of support from your PhD supervisor no later than two weeks after the deadline.
 A PDF of the letter can be sent to the STEG Team at [email protected].

 For the advisor: Please discuss the feasibility of the research proposal, the intellectual support which the student will receive from advisors and others, an assessment of the student’s ability to carry out the research, and of the student’s longer-term potential as a researcher.